mhesselbarth/Hesselbarth-etal-2024-CLER/CONTRIBUTING.md

 -   New code should follow the tidyverse [style guide](https://style.tidyverse.org) (well...at least as close as possible)

+-   For all text files, remeber to knit and push once you are done for the writting session.

 ## Code of Conduct

 Please note that the Hesselbarth-etal-CLER project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project you agree to abide by its terms.